Nusiq/mcblend/README.md

 ## Planned features
 - UV Mapping/Texturing the models for export
 - Exporting minecraft models that use "inflate" option.
-- Optimizing the size of the animation file (currently it defines a rotation, location and scale for every keyframe of the animation for every bone).
 - Other planned small features can be found in the ["Issues"](https://github.com/Nusiq/Blender-Export-MC-Bedrock-Model/issues]) tab of this project on Github.

 ## Instalation